Using data from our latest annual broker review which tested more than a dozen different online brokers

-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Scottrade and SogoTrade provide clients with Stock Trading, Options Trading and Mutual Funds.
-When it comes to mutual funds, Scottrade boasts an offering of 13599 mutual funds compared to SogoTrade's 12222 available funds.
-Commission free ETFs can also be a nice plus, which for investors means access to 0 commission free ETFs at both brokers.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Both Scottrade and SogoTrade support Stock Trading, Options Trading and Mutual Funds.
+As far as mutual funds go, Scottrade boasts an offering of 13599 mutual funds compared to SogoTrade's 13360 available funds.
+And, commission free ETFs deserve a comparison, which in this case means trading a possible 0 commission free ETFs at both brokers.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Scottrade and SogoTrade both offer virtual trading.
-For mobile trading, Both Scottrade and SogoTrade offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts and Debit Cards at Scottrade while customers at SogoTrade can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, unfortunately, neither Scottrade nor SogoTrade received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Both Scottrade and SogoTrade offer virtual trading.
+For mobile trading, Scottrade along with SogoTrade both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts and Debit Cards are available to clients of Scottrade while SogoTrade offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, unfortunately, neither Scottrade nor SogoTrade received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Scottrade comes out on top with 4.00 stars over SogoTrade's 3.00 stars.
+Overall, Scottrade takes the upper hand with 4.00 stars over SogoTrade's 3.00 stars.